Tom Kamara

-Thomas Saah Kamara (1949 in Sodu, Lofa County, Liberia – June 8, 2012 in Brussels, Belgium) was a Liberian journalist.
+Thomas Saah Kamara (1949 in Sodu, Lofa County, Liberia – June 8, 2012, in Brussels, Belgium) was a Liberian journalist.
 He was best known for advocating freedom of press and openly criticizing the regimes of Samuel Doe and Charles Taylor.
-He founded the independent Liberian newspaper the New Democrat.
+Kamara founded the independent Liberian newspaper the New Democrat.
 Due to political persecution in his home country, he spent eight years in exile in the Netherlands.

 Early life and education

 Kamara was a Kissi from the village Sodu, located in Lofa County in northwestern Liberia.
 He went to primary school in Lofa County and then attended William V.S.
 Tubman high school in Monrovia, where he was the first editor of the school's newspaper.
 He started his professional career as a reporter for the Liberian Star.
 He was educated at the University of Liberia and went to the USA to study journalism at the University of Texas.